pfdubois/BridgeBidding/source/Glossary.rst

       in phrases such as "What strain should we play in?" or "the next higher strain".

    super-accept
-      A jump agreement in response to a :term:`transfer`.
+      A jump agreement in response to a major :term:`transfer`.

    support double
       An advanced convention used to show exactly 3-card support for responder's suit.